Laura Juškaitė

-Laura Juškaitė (born 22 September 1997) is a Lithuanian professional basketball player for Çukurova Basketbol of the Turkish Super League and EuroLeague Women.
+Laura Juškaitė (born 22 September 1997) is a Lithuanian professional basketball player for Toronto Tempo of the WNBA and Fenerbahçe of the Turkish Super League and EuroLeague Women.
 She also plays for the Lithuania women's national basketball team.

 Career

+Europe
-On 2012 Laura Juškaitė started her career with Vilniaus „Jaunieji talentai“.
-On 2015 she signed a contract with Vilniaus „Kibirkštis-VIČI“ from LMKL.

-2018 Laura Juškaitė started foreign player career.
-First club outside Lithuania was AZS AJP Gorzów Wielkopolski (Poland).
-Laura played there for two years.
-She won a silver medal in the 2018/19 season and bronze medal in 2019/20 season.
+In 2012, Juškaitė started her career with Vilniaus Jaunieji talentai.
+In 2015, she signed a contract with Vilniaus Kibirkštis from LMKL.
+Her first club outside Lithuania was AZS AJP Gorzów Wielkopolski in Poland, where she played for two years.
+She won a silver medal in the 2018–19 season and bronze medal in 2019–20 season.

-After two seasons in Poland, Juškaitė signed contract with Valencia of the Liga Femenina de Baloncesto and EuroCup Women.
+After two seasons in Poland, Juškaitė signed a contract with Valencia of the Liga Femenina de Baloncesto and EuroCup Women.

+On 10 September 2026, Juškaitė joined the Turkish powerhouse Fenerbahçe.

+Toronto Tempo (WNBA)

+In April 2026, Juškaitė signed a training camp contract with the Toronto Tempo of the Women's National Basketball Association.
+In early May 2026, the Tempo extended the contract with Juškaitė beyond training camp.

+On May 8, 2026, she made her debut for the Tempo, scoring six points, grabbing six rebounds, and recording one steal in a loss to the Washington Mystics.
+She became the third Lithuanian to play in the WNBA.

+On Sept 20, 2026, she scored a career-high 28 points on 10-of-15 shooting in a loss to the New York Liberty.